ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D15]**
 A credential utilized within one or more BPIs SHOULD be discoverable by a participant in said BPI(s).

 Credential discoverability in the context of this document means that a BPI Subject can discover credentials of other BPI Subjects utilized within a BPI or across BPIs, if relevant for BPI interoperability.
-Note, that discoverability can be restricted based on privacy and / or security rules within a given BPI.
+Note that discoverability can be restricted based on privacy and / or security rules within a given BPI.
 Discoverability could be achieved for example through a credential registry within a BPI or by listing a credential access endpoint in the DID document of a BPI Subject.

 #### **[R47]**
 The presentation of a credential utilized within one or more BPIs MUST be cryptographically signed by the presenter of the credential, also known as the holder.